VANS presents

 12h00 - 19h00

-The Haven Surf Film Fest presented by VANS returns for its 4th edition on Sunday, May 11th, at the renowned Zuiderpershuis in Antwerp.
-Join us for a day of surf films, music, Q&As, food, drinks, and an exhibition featuring work from surf photographers and a shaper.
-This year, we celebrate female surfing and the French surf scene, and we’re excited to share our first confirmed films.
+The Haven Surf Film Fest returns for its 4th edition on Sunday, May 11th, at the renowned Zuiderpershuis in Antwerp.
+Join us for a day of surf films, music, Q&As, food, drinks, an exhibition featuring work from surf photographers, a live surf podcast and a live surfboard shaping.
+This year, we celebrate female surfing and the French surf scene.
+Our special guests are French surfer/artist/designer/festival organizer Margaux Arramon-Tucoo and her sister Aimée Arramon-Tucoo as our special guests.
+Both are co-founders of the forward-thinking Queen Classic Surf Festival, and the makers of the shocking documentary "The Big Sea" who join us for a Q&A.

 Surfing is killing it.
 This $10 billion global industry – built on a clean, green dream – has never been more popular.
 But surfing has a dirty secret, and people are dying.
 From filmmakers Lewis Arnold and Chris Nelson, The Big Sea is the award-winning documentary exposing surfing’s hidden links to Cancer Alley and the devastating impact of the wetsuit world’s toxic addition to Neoprene.
 Through the lens of surfing and unwrapping issues of social justice, environmental racism, greenwashing, corporate responsibility and more, this life and death tale of two seemingly unconnected communities explores the power we have as individuals to effect change.
 The screening of the movie will be followed by a Q&A with the creators.